pierre-josselin/payday-2-ultimate-trainer-6/README.md

     - Run the game (it will probably get stuck on a black screen)
     - A console will open in the background after a while, use *ALT* + *TAB* to access it

     This will test the different parts of the mod.
-Once the test is complete, copy the entire contents of the console and share it with us, by creating a [GitHub issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues), by commenting this [YouTube video](https://www.youtube.com/watch?v=8BbnMmW9Hmg) or by replying the [UnknownCheats thread](https://www.unknowncheats.me/forum/payday-2-a/588542-payday-2-ultimate-trainer-6-a.html).
+Once the test is complete, copy the entire contents of the console and share it with us, by contacting us on the [official Discord server](https://discord.gg/2ZnyNuQRr9), by creating a [GitHub issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues), by commenting this [YouTube video](https://www.youtube.com/watch?v=8BbnMmW9Hmg) or by replying the [UnknownCheats thread](https://www.unknowncheats.me/forum/payday-2-a/588542-payday-2-ultimate-trainer-6-a.html).

 - <a name="troubleshooting-missing-button">**The *Ultimate Trainer* button does not appear in the game's main menu**</a>